 If the amplifier exhibits overshoot, ringing, or any evidence of instability, even at a very low level, it will degrade performance.
-A small series resistor and shunt capacitor at each amplifier output (as shown in Figure 5)will improve performance.
-The LMH6702 and the LMH6628 have been successfully used to drive the analog inputs of the ADC12020.
+A small series resistor and shunt capacitor at each amplifier output (as shown in Figure 5 and Figure 6) will improve performance.
+The LMH6550 , the LMH6702 and the LMH6628 have been successfully used to drive the analog inputs of the ADC12010.